zhenshen-mla/Aesthetic-Emotion-Dataset/README.md

 - test_emo_list.txt lists the emotion label in all test samples.
 The format is "#IMAGE_ID #EMOTION LABEL".
 - images/ includes all the images with index from 0~22085.
 - scores.h5 contains the ratings of all the volunteers.

+## References
+  [1] Quanzeng You, Jiebo Luo, Hailin Jin, and Jianchao Yang, “Building a large scale dataset for image emotion recognition: The ﬁne print and the benchmark,” in Proceedings of the AAAI Conference on Artiﬁcial Intelligence, 2016, pp. 308–314.
+  [2] NailaMurray,LucaMarchesotti,andFlorentPerronnin, “Ava: A large-scale database for aesthetic visual analysis,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+IEEE, 2012, pp. 2408–2415.

 ## Contact
   If you have any questions, please contact ```shenzhen_mla@163.com```.